meshtastic/meshtastic/docs/software/other/nrf52-TODO.md

 - DONE change rx95 to radiolib
 - DONE track rxbad, rxgood, txgood
 - DONE neg 7 error code from receive
-- DONE remove unused sx1262 lib from github
+- DONE remove unused SX1262 lib from GitHub
 - at boot we are starting our message IDs at 1, rather we should start them at a random number. also, seed random based on timer. this could be the cause of our first message not seen bug.
 - add a NMEA based GPS driver to test GPS
-- DONE use "variants" to get all gpio bindings
+- DONE use "variants" to get all GPIO bindings
 - DONE plug in correct variants for the real board
-- turn on DFU assistance in the appload using the nordic DFU helper lib call
+- turn on DFU assistance in the appload using the Nordic DFU helper lib call
 - make a new boarddef with a variant.h file.
 Fix pins in that file.
 In particular (at least):
   #define PIN_SPI_MISO (46)
   #define PIN_SPI_MOSI (45)